Quaternion algebra: Application

 Quaternion algebras are applied in number theory, particularly to quadratic forms.
 They are concrete structures that generate the elements of order two in the Brauer group of F. For some fields, including algebraic number fields, every element of order 2 in its Brauer group is represented by a quaternion algebra.
 A theorem of Alexander Merkurjev implies that each element of order 2 in the Brauer group of any field is represented by a tensor product of quaternion algebras.
 In particular, over p-adic fields the construction of quaternion algebras can be viewed as the quadratic Hilbert symbol of local class field theory.

 Classification

-It is a theorem of Frobenius that there are only two real quaternion algebras: 2 × 2 matrices over the reals and Hamilton's real quaternions.
+The products of a basis of F^{ 4}, some of which respect the anti-commutative property, generate a non-abelian group of at least order 8.
+When limited to 8, there are just two groups that serve: the quaternion group and the dihedral group of order 8.
+The products of an arbitrary pair from F^{ 4} are determined by the group generated by the basis.
+When Q_{8} or D_{4} is selected for the algebra on F^{ 4}, a quaternion algebra over F is determined.

 In a similar way, over any local field F there are exactly two quaternion algebras: the 2 × 2 matrices over F and a division algebra.